 The jump shot is one of the biggest weapons for most professional basketball players.
-This move involves shooting the ball towards the rim from a straight vertical jump.
-The player starts by holding the basketball in place in one hand before making the shot using the other hand.
+This move involves shooting the ball from a straight vertical jump towards the rim.
+The player starts by holding the basketball in one hand before making the shot using the other hand.

-While it’s relatively basic, the jump shot is quite complicated and it takes some time to perfect.
-On the upside, most defenders often have a difficult time blocking because it’s executed above their heads.
+While it’s relatively basic, the jump shot is quite complicated, and it takes some time to perfect.
+On the upside, most defenders often have difficulty blocking because it’s executed above their heads.
 This increases your team’s chances of winning.

 Steps to make a jump shot

-To perfect the jump shot, the players should always be aware of their range.
+The players should always be aware of their range to perfect the jump shot.
 They should also train how to make themselves a perfect target for passers.
-Once they receive a pass, they should try to make the shot more quickly.
+Finally, once they receive a pass, they should try to make the shot quickly.

-Most of the leading basketball, soccer, football, and MMA coaches, trainers, and athletes are huge fans of the Blazepod training system.
-These Bluetooth-enabled light-up pods will add flash reflex training to your drills enabling your players to work their upper and lower body simultaneously.
+Most of the top basketball, soccer, football and MMA coaches, trainers, and athletes are enormous fans of the Blazepod training system.
+These Bluetooth-enabled light-up pods will add flash reflex training to your drills.
 This is a great investment for coaches who want to add agility, speedy footwork, dexterity, and quick decision-making to their players’ skill arsenal.

 Ball handling when playing basketball involves controlling the basketball, mostly using dribbling and skillful passing.
 Great ball handlers perfect the art of handling and moving the ball using both hands.